muthuganeshece/Business-Case-Study/README.md

     	- `Increase prices during peak seasons with high demand and offer discounts or promotions during off-peak seasons to encourage usage`
     	- `Create seasonal marketing campaigns that highlight the benefits of cycling in each season`

-## Delhivery Data Analytics: Feature Engineering
+## Delhivery Feature Engineering: Feature Transformation & Cleaning
 - #### Tools and Libraries
   - Python, Numpy, Pandas, Matplotlib
 - #### Feature Transformations